 2. Point of Care Testing for Urinary Tract Infection in Primary Care (POETIC) study which is part of the Resistance in Gram-Negative Organisms: Studying Intervention Strategies (R-GNOSIS) consortium.
 EU FP6.
 This four-country observational study (795 participants) and RCT (654 participants) recruited to target is in analysis.

 3. General Practitioner (GP) use of a C-Reactive Protein (CRP) Point of Care Test (POCT) to help target antibiotic prescribing to patients with Acute Exacerbations of Chronic Obstructive Pulmonary Disease (AECOPD) who are most likely to benefit (The PACE Study).
 NIHR HTA.
-This study is open to recruitment and has so far randomised > 350 patients from 70 GP practices.
+This study has recruited to target (>650 patients with acute exacerbations of COPD from > 70 GP practices), and the study is in follow up.

 5. Antivirals for influenza Like Illness?
 An rCt of Clinical and Cost effectiveness in primary CarE (ALIC4E), which is part of the Platform foR European Preparedness Against (Re-)emerging Epidemics (PREPARE) consortium.
 EU FP7.
-This study has just completed its first (pilot) winter recruitment in 2016 and randomised nearly 500 patients in 16 EU countries.
-Recruitment continues for two more winters.
+This study has just completed its first (pilot) winter recruitment in 2016 and randomised >1700 patients with influenza like illness in 16 EU countries.
+Recruitment continues for one more winter.

 6. Probiotics to Reduce Infections iN Care homE reSidentS (PRINCESS).
 MRC Efficacy and Mechanisms Evaluation Board.
 In set up.